cedarlake23/hello-world/README.md

 Testing
 Testing
 1 2 3
 Just made "chicken" wings with soy skin, which is very good.
-Will try again soon and hopefully be beter at getting the soy skin on the wings.
+Will try again soon and hopefully be better at getting the soy skin on the wings.